Everyman Theatre’s Mission

 Founded in 1990 by Vincent M. Lancisi, the theatre’s mission is to provide transformative experiences through professional theatre that are welcoming, relevant, and affordable to everyone.
 With the values of people, community, and excellence at the core of its programming and operations, Everyman is dedicated to meaningful connections between artists and audiences both on-stage and off, while creating opportunities to sustain artists that are local to the Baltimore/Washington D. C. area.
 Lancisi partners with Managing Director Marissa LaRose in leading the organization in diverse, equitable, and inclusive storytelling.

 Everyman Theatre’s education programs serve both the schools and the community at large.
 Community classes utilize skilled teaching artists to engage students of all ages in a variety of subjects from Improvisation to Page-to-Stage programs for youth.
-Everyman Theatre’s signature education program is its high school matinee program, providing Baltimore City students from five select schools a repeat exposure experience, including pre-and-post-show in-class visits, and transportation to and from the theatre completely free of charge.
+Everyman Theatre’s signature education program is its high school matinee program, providing Baltimore City and County students of up to 15 partner schools with repeat exposure experiences, including pre-and-post-show in-class visits, and transportation to and from the theatre completely free of charge.

 PEOPLE | COMMUNITY | EXCELLENCE

 Everyman Theatre History

 Chart the long journey from Saint John’s Church to the Fayette Street Theatre.

 Everyman Theatre was founded by Vincent Lancisi in 1990.
 From the beginning, Everyman Theatre has striven to provide top-notch theatre that is affordable and accessible to everyone.
 With a Resident Company of local, professional artists, Everyman Theatre has staged critically-acclaimed productions ranging from classics to contemporary works to world premieres over the past 25 years.